Predicting aggregate morphology of sequence-defined macromolecules with Recurrent Neural Networks: Methods

 We use the same model as our other recent work,\cite{statt2021unsupervised} adapted from disordered protein liquid-liquid phase separation.\cite{Statt2020} In the model, polymer chains contain a fixed number of coarse-grained beads that belong to one of two chemical groups: attractive $A$ beads and purely repulsive $B$ beads.
 The attractive beads interact via the standard Lennard-Jones potential ($\sigma, \varepsilon, r_\mathrm{cut} = 3 \sigma$),\cite{Jones1924} while the repulsive beads use the Weeks-Chandler-Andersen potential.\cite{Weeks1971} Bonds between adjacent monomers are handled by the standard finitely extensible nonlinear elastic (FENE) potential ($R_0 = 1.5 \sigma, K = 30 \varepsilon/\sigma^2$).\cite{Kremer1990} Additional details are available in Ref.~\citenum{Statt2020}.

 In these simulations, only the monomer sequence was varied while all other parameters were fixed.
 We considered a fixed composition with 60\% $A$ beads and 40\% $B$ beads, with a chain length of 20 monomers for all polymers.
-The volume of the box was $V \approx (40 \sigma)^3$ with $N = 500$ chains.
+The reason for keeping the composition fixed is that the order parameters developed in our previous work considered only structures formed by this composition; new compositions may lead to distinct structures not present in our training set and therefore produce anomalous results.\cite{statt2021unsupervised} The volume of the box was $V \approx (40 \sigma)^3$ with $N = 500$ chains; the monomer volume fraction of approximately 8\% is below the overlap concentration.
 Equilibration was performed with HOOMD-blue\cite{Glaser2015, Anderson2008} (version 2.9.4) in the NVT ensemble using a Langevin thermostat to enforce a temperature of $T = 0.5 \varepsilon$.

 Configurations were allowed to relax for $2 \times 10^5 \tau$ from an initially random state before the structure was evaluated.
+We examined the kinetics of the self-assembly process in our prior work and this simulation time was the standard used in Ref.~\citenum{statt2021unsupervised}.
+However, we did observe metastable intermediate morphologies from some sequences, especially vesicle formers.
+In this work, we therefore consider only the aggregate morphology at time $t = 2 \times 10^5 \tau$ rather than the true equilibrium state.
+The stochastic nature of the self-assembly process is explicitly addressed in Section~\ref{sec:variability}.